 Pen-enabled (for tablets)

-Also recommended (for dorm or at-home use) is a docking station or adapter that supports a wired (Ethernet) connection to the university network and connection of an optional larger external display.
+Also recommended (for dorm or at-home use) is a docking station or adapter that supports a wired (Ethernet) connection to the university network, and connection to an optional larger external display.

 Operating systems other than Windows are not recommended for students planning to major in Chemical, Civil, Electrical, Mechanical, or Biomedical Engineering.
 Although Apple computers have become popular, many applications such as Mathcad and Pro-E do not support Macintosh.
 Therefore, if you plan on buying a Mac, it is recommended that you also purchase a copy of Windows and use Apple's Bootcamp to dual-boot Mac and Windows.

 Computer Science, Computer Engineering, and Computer Information Systems majors are encouraged to acquire a machine that could eventually handle dual-booting both Linux and Windows.
-These students are advised to opt for more than the minimum memory of 8GB in order to install two operating systems concurrently.
+These students are advised to opt for the minimum memory of 16GB or more, in order to install two operating systems concurrently.